 Vandetanib binds to human serum albumin and α1-acid-glycoprotein with in vitro protein binding being approximately 90%.
-In ex vivo plasma samples from colorectal cancer patients at steady state exposure after 300 mg once daily, the mean percentage protein binding was 93.7% (range 92.2 to 95.7%).
+In ex vivo plasma samples from colorectal cancer patients at steady state exposure after 300 mg once daily, the mean percentage protein binding was 94%.

 Following oral dosing of 14C-vandetanib, unchanged vandetanib and metabolites vandetanib N-oxide and N-desmethyl vandetanib were detected in plasma, urine and feces.
 A glucuronide conjugate was seen as a minor metabolite in excreta only.
 N-desmethyl-vandetanib is primarily produced by CYP3A4 and vandetanib-N-oxide by flavin–containing monooxygenase enzymes FMO1 and FMO3.
-N-desmethyl-vandetanib and vandetanib-N-oxide circulate at concentrations of approximately 7–17.1% and 1.4–2.2%, respectively, of those of vandetanib.
+N-desmethylvandetanib and vandetanib-N-oxide circulate at concentrations of approximately 7–17% and 1.4–2.2%, respectively, of those of vandetanib.

 Within a 21-day collection period after a single dose of 14C-vandetanib, approximately 69% was recovered with 44% in feces and 25% in urine.
 Excretion of the dose was slow and further excretion beyond 21 days would be expected based on the plasma half-life.

-In a population pharmacokinetic evaluation in cancer patients, no relationship was apparent between oral clearance and patient age or gender.
+In a population pharmacokinetic evaluation in cancer patients, no relationship was apparent between oral clearance of vandetanib and patient age or gender.

-Based on a cross-study comparison in a limited number of patients, Japanese (N=3) and Chinese (N=7) patients had on average exposures that were higher than Caucasian (N=7) patients receiving the same dose.
+Based on a cross-study comparison in a limited number of patients, Japanese (N=3) and Chinese (N=7) patients had average exposures of vandetanib that were higher than Caucasian (N=7) patients receiving the same dose of CAPRELSA.

-The pharmacokinetics of CAPRELSA have not been evaluated in pediatric patients.
+The pharmacokinetics of vandetanib has not been evaluated in pediatric patients.

 In an animal model of wound-healing, mice dosed with vandetanib had reduced skin-breaking strength compared with controls.
 This suggests that CAPRELSA slows but does not prevent wound healing.
 The appropriate interval between discontinuation of CAPRELSA and subsequent elective surgery required to avoid the risks of impaired wound healing has not been determined.